 Vicente 'Chente' Fernández, 'El Rey' of ranchera music, has died at 81

-Vicente Fernandez, an icon of traditional Mexican music, has died.
+Vicente Fernández, an icon of traditional Mexican music, has died.
 He was 81.
-The announcement from his family did not give a cause of death, but the singer had been hospitalized since August, after a fall at his ranch in the central state of Guadalajara required an emergency spinal surgery.
+The announcement from his family did not give a cause of death, but the singer had been hospitalized since August, after a fall at his Guadalajara ranch in the central state of Jalisco required an emergency spinal surgery.

 While in the hospital, he had also been diagnosed with Guillain–Barré syndrome, an autoimmune condition in which the immune system attacks the body's nerves, his family had reported to media.
 Following months of steady improvement, his health had taken a turn for the worse in recent days.